Ryanair accuses ‘screen scrapers’ of blocking refunds

 Ryanair has accused so-called “screen scrapers” of blocking refunds to passengers due cash back following Covid-19 flight cancellations.

-The Irish airline group is refunding fares to customers whose flights were cancelled following widespread travel bans meant to contain the spread of coronavirus.
+The Irish airline group is refunding fares to customers whose flights were cancelled following widespread travel bans aimed at containing the spread of coronavirus.

 Two of the sites named, On the Beach and Loveholidays, said that they refuted Ryanair’s claims.